Mike Kickham: Los Angeles Dodgers

 On January 8, 2021, the Los Angeles Dodgers organization signed Kickham to a minor league contract.
-On May 2, 2021, Kickham was selected to the 40-man roster and added to the Dodgers’ active roster.
+On May 2, Kickham was selected to the 40-man roster and added to the Dodgers' active roster.
 He pitched two innings for the Dodgers that night against the Milwaukee Brewers and allowed three runs on five hits.
-He was designated for assignment the following day.
-On May 5, Kickham was outrighted to Triple-A. He spent the rest of the season with the AAA Oklahoma City Dodgers, where he had a 6.51 ERA in 20 appearances.
+Kickham was designated for assignment the following day.
+On May 5, Kickham was outrighted to Triple-A. He spent the rest of the season with the Triple–A Oklahoma City Dodgers, where he had a 6.51 ERA in 20 appearances.
 Kickham elected free agency on October 14.

 Mariachis de Guadalajara

 On February 15, 2022, Kickham signed with the Algodoneros de Unión Laguna of the Mexican League.
-However, he was released on April 15, 2022, prior to the start of the LMB season.
-On April 27, 2022, Kickham signed with the Mariachis de Guadalajara of the Mexican League.
+However, he was released on April 15, prior to the start of the LMB season.
+On April 27, Kickham signed with the Mariachis de Guadalajara of the Mexican League.
 He made two appearances, giving up 5 earned runs in 2.1 innings pitched.
-Kickham was released on May 2, 2022.
+Kickham was released on May 2.

 Florence Y'alls

 On March 13, 2023, Kickham signed with the Florence Y'alls of the Frontier League.
+In 7 starts for Florence, he struggled to a 9.12 ERA with 21 strikeouts in 25 2/3 innings of work.
+On June 20, Kickham was released by the Y'alls.

+Lexington Counter Clocks

+On June 25, 2023, Kickham signed with the Lexington Counter Clocks of the Atlantic League of Professional Baseball.
+In 15 starts for the Counter Clocks, he struggled to a 1–7 record and 7.08 ERA with 55 strikeouts across 67 1/3 innings of work.
+On February 27, 2024, Kickham was released by Lexington.

+Hagerstown Flying Boxcars

+On March 14, 2024, Kickham signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
+In 25 starts for Hagerstown, he posted a 7–4 record and 5.69 ERA with 100 strikeouts across 118 2/3 innings pitched.

+On March 8, 2025, Kickham re-signed with the Boxcars for a second season.
+On June 14, Kickham pitched a no-hitter in a 1–0 win against the Staten Island FerryHawks.
+In 17 starts for the Boxcars, he compiled a 4-8 record and 4.57 ERA with 98 strikeouts across 102 1/3 innings pitched.

+York Revolution

+On August 1, 2025, Kickham was traded to the York Revolution in exchange for Marty Costes.
+In eight starts for the Revolution, he posted a 7-0 record and 3.94 ERA with 47 strikeouts across 45 2/3 innings pitched.
+With York, Kickham won the Atlantic League championship.